LET preparation guide

 Understanding the Scope

 The LET covers extensive ground: Gen Ed (Math, Science, English, Filipino, Social Sciences), Prof Ed (Pedagogy, Psychology), and Specialization.
-You cannot cram this in a week.
+Reviewing the official coverage first helps you see which areas need space in your schedule.

 Time Audit: Where Your Hours Really Go